Banjo neck front profile layout.

 The front profile of the banjo neck “roughed out”.

 The front profile of the neck represents the available space for playing.
 It is a good idea to use a pattern or another banjo as a template for this part of the design because the front profile of the banjo neck is an irregular shape.
-There are two ways to think of the front profile of the banjo neck.
-It could be thought of as a four string neck with a fifth string bump out beginning part of the way down, or it could be thought of as being a five string neck all the way up to the nut with the fifth string area cut away above the fifth fret.
-Why does it matter?
-Because the placement of a center line changes with each perception.
-Use a center line for laying out and thinking of shapes, even in the case of asymmetric shapes.
-It helps with lining things up.
-So where is the center line on a 5 string banjo fingerboard?
-Well, the Mac solution is to measure half the width of the fingerboard at the nut end of the neck and half the width of the fingerboard at the rim end of the neck and draw a straight line connecting the two.
-This line should closely follow the center line of a laminated neck blank.
+Think of the banjo finger board as being a five string neck all the way up to the nut with the fifth string area cut away above the fifth fret.
+For the purposes neck and tailpiece alignment, the center line is the path that the third string will follow from nut to tailpiece.

 The neck blank with peghead overlay and fingerboard attached.
 The cradle assists in holding the neck while band sawing.